syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/290_Sumologic/004_sumologic_syslog_options.md

   |Default:|   \"tag\"|

 *Description:* Optional.
 This option specifies the list of tags to add as the tags fields of Sumo Logic messages.
-If not specified, syslog-ng OSE automatically adds the tags already assigned to the message.
+If not specified, {{ site.product.short_name }} automatically adds the tags already assigned to the message.
 If you set the tag() option, only the tags you specify will be added to the messages.